Noah-Huppert/role-bot/README.md

 ### Discord Guild IDs
 The `ROLE_BOT_DISCORD_GUILD_IDS` environment variable specifies for which Discord servers the bot will install and respond to commands.

 The environment variable value is a list of server nicknames, and their guild IDs.
-The server nickname is just name by which this Discord server will be referred to by the bots program.
+The server nickname is just a name by which this Discord server will be referred to by the bots program.

 List items are in the format `<nickname>=<guild ID>`.
 They are separated by commas.